 - Visit our Plano dentist office regularly for cleanings and exams

-Treating Tooth Cavities in Plano
+Treating Tooth Cavities in Plano, TX

 If you already have cavities or if your teeth are showing signs of decay, Plano dentist, Dr. Grapevine offers a range of dental services to provide stability and protection to affected teeth.
 Cosmetic dental fillings, also called tooth-colored dental fillings, are used to treat teeth with early stages of tooth decay.